Stuycs-K/final-project-4-xia-jaco-xu-ray/WORKLOG.md

 ## 5/31/24
 Classwork: Started looping through pages (for owned property and selling).
 Still need to update loop for displaying and selecting the right property on each page.
+Homework: Finished implementing code that loops through property (pages) -- this is for when players have more than 10 properties and it can't fit on screen (this is something we should show for MVP).
+Fixed weird merged code (for some reason code got lost in one of the sections I was working on; i fixed it though).

 ## Ray Xu